natisaver/car-collisions/README.md

 OK
 ```

-## Overview
-We are testing two main functionalities:

-#### Car Movement (moveCar):
-Simulates a car moving within a grid based on initial position, direction, and movement instructions.

-#### Collision Detection (moveCarCollisions):
-Detects collisions between multiple cars on the grid based on their individual movements and positions.

 ## Test Suites
 1. Car Movement Tests (TestMoveCar)
 This test suite ensures that the moveCar function behaves correctly in different scenarios.
 The function simulates the movement of a car based on grid boundaries, start position, initial direction, and instructions.